-For a small but very important portion of the consumer marketplace, the need for multiple monitors on their systems is a must have option.
-This is why something like the USB video cards exist in the first place.
-A long while ago, there's a VGA version of this adapter powered by DisplayLink’s older video core.
+For a small but very important portion of the consumer marketplace, the need for multiple monitors on their systems is a must-have option.
+This is why something like the USB video cards exists in the first place.
+A long while ago, there was a VGA version of this adapter powered by DisplayLink’s older video core.
 Today, the IOGEAR USB HD Video Adapter – the new and improved version which boasts 1080p, 32-bit color depth resolution – will be tested to see if there is any noticeable improvement given the USB 2.0’s limited bandwidth.

-No matter how big a monitor you are using there is still only so much information which can be displayed on it at any one time.
-This is for the simple fact that multi-tasking is second nature to many professionals and having a full size window for Macromedia Dreamweaver, another for Adobe Photoshop and a third for miscellaneous things is just impossible on one big screen.
-With a properly setup 3 monitor system, the amount of work you can get done in a single day is simple astounding.
+No matter how big a monitor you are using there is still only so much information that can be displayed on it at any one time.
+This is for the simple fact that multi-tasking is second nature to many professionals and having a full-size window for Macromedia Dreamweaver, another for Adobe Photoshop and a third for miscellaneous things is just impossible on one big screen.
+With a properly setup 3 monitor system, the amount of work you can get done in a single day is simply astounding.

 This is a secret that many professionals learn early on in their careers.
-While this works great on any desktop PCs, there isn’t anyway to add a third monitor on a laptop.
+While this works great on any desktop PC, there isn’t any way to add a third monitor on a laptop.
 While most notebooks either come with HDMI or DisplayPort but getting that force multiplier third monitor is near impossible.
 This is where the USB video adapter comes in.

 I was also very impressed when I realized it no longer relied on a VGA out, but rather has HDMI.
 HDMI really is the de facto standard for large resolution monitors and more to the point digital connections are always preferable to analog.
 It is a shame that IOGEAR did not also upgrade this HD version to USB 3.0, as that larger bus really would have given this device a lot more freedom when it comes to bit-rate.
 With that being said, USB 2.0 is still ubiquitous and the same can not be said of USB 3.0.
 It wouldn’t make much sense to make it compatible with darn near any modern monitor, while at the same time making it incompatible with most laptops.
 Hopefully, the next generation will be USB 3.0 enabled, as by that time SuperSpeed USB should be standard on darn near all laptops.

 For any USB display adapter to be truly considered successful, it has to do everything a typical video card can do and do them all with equal ease.
-First and foremost, it has to be able to handle mundane day to day tasks such as word processing, excel spreadsheets and similar office / workplace related tasks.
+First and foremost, it has to be able to handle mundane day-to-day tasks such as word processing, spreadsheets, and similar office / workplace-related tasks.
 This is the bare minimum it should be able to do.
-If it cannot handle almost static like images, it is going to be a most unfeasible solution for darn near anyone.
+If it cannot handle almost static-like images, it is going to be a most unfeasible solution for darn near anyone.
 With the prevalence of multimedia content, it also has to be able to handle Flash and similar multimedia content as well as handle programs such as Photoshop.
 This too is non-negotiable.
-The last thing it should be able to do is handle movies and games.
+The last thing it should be able to do is to handle movies and games.
 This last bit is not a necessity but is a very nice bonus feature.
 Considering this particular device boasts 1080p support, I truly hope it can handle both the ordinary and extraordinary tasks we have in store for it.

 Office and Workplace Related Tasks

-When it comes to using the IOGEAR and a second monitor for typical day to day tasks you will not notice any difference between having the monitor connected via your graphics card or connect to the IOGEAR and USB port.
+When it comes to using the IOGEAR and a second monitor for typical day-to-day tasks you will not notice any difference between having the monitor connected via your graphics card or connect to the IOGEAR and USB port.
 This review was written up using a second 1920 x 1080 monitor connected to the IOGEAR and not once did I notice any mouse lag or other tale-tale issue that the video signal was coming not from a GPU but from an external USB device.
-The same can be said of Excel with extra long spreadsheets or Firefox and long websites.
-There was no noticeable delay in scrolling down through them and there certainly was no pixalation or other video related errors which would give away the fact that video stream was coming through a much smaller 60MB/s bus (i.e. USB 2.0).
-If all you need an additional monitor for day to day tasks, then you will be perfectly content with this device.
+The same can be said of Excel with extra-long spreadsheets or Firefox and long websites.
+There was no noticeable delay in scrolling down through them and there certainly was no pixalation or other video-related errors which would give away the fact that the video stream was coming through a much smaller 60MB/s bus (i.e. USB 2.0).
+If all you need an additional monitor for day-to-day tasks, then you will be perfectly content with this device.

-The other issue worth pointing out is where this is a software based solution, you can forget about using hardware acceleration in Photoshop and the like on your second monitor.
-This really is neither here nor there, as even with it on Photoshop is not exactly a fast handling application on most (dual core) laptops!
+The other issue worth pointing out is where this is a software-based solution, you can forget about using hardware acceleration in Photoshop and the like on your second monitor.
+This really is neither here nor there, as even with it on Photoshop is not exactly a fast handling application on most (dual-core) laptops!
 I personally use either SSDs or Seagate Hybrid drives, so the difference in speed was negligible.
-If you are using a more mundane “C” drive than this lack of acceleration may be noticeable.
-If this is the case, I still would not consider it a deal breaker.
+If you are using a more mundane “C” drive then this lack of acceleration may be noticeable.
+If this is the case, I still would not consider it a deal-breaker.
 The benefits of having a second monitor simply outweigh any minor negatives such as this.

-When it comes to Internet based media such as YouTube (flash video) and YouTube HD (MP4 video), things were not quite as rosy as they were office related tasks.
+When it comes to Internet-based media such as YouTube (flash video) and YouTube HD (MP4 video), things were not quite as rosy as they were office-related tasks.
 While the IOGEAR video adapter can and does support everything from OpenGL to DirectX under Windows 7 (though some are only supported in windowed mode); and while the video played flawlessly in both regular standard definition and 720p definition on all the videos I watched, my mouse did exhibit some noticeable lag while doing all this.
-This is was most prevalent when trying to watch 720p YouTube HD video as the cursor would sometimes “think” about responding to my mouse movement and then after as second or so actually do it.
+This was most prevalent when trying to watch 720p YouTube HD video as the cursor would sometimes “think” about responding to my mouse movement and then after a second or so actually do it.
 If I paused the video, the cursor would instantly go back to being its normal responsive self.